-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate on Thursday, November 26, 2015.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate on Thursday, November 26, 2015.

 Since the housing market crash in 2008, the state’s real estate market has been slowly recovering.
 As in many other states, our neighbors in the country to the north invest in real estate here in Arizona.
 Whether it is commercial property, residential property or multifamily property, there are certain considerations that need to be handled in any commercial real estate transactions.

 Here in the United States, a single purpose limited liability company (LLC) is used to purchase commercial real estate.
 However, the Canadian government does not recognize LLCs.
 Adverse tax consequences often result when one of its residents invests in an LLC here in the United States.